omaaartamer/SONiC-GUI-Backend/README.md

     - User query is sent to the backend
     - Prompt Template instructs Gemini 2.5 Flash LLM on how to process the query
     - Agent retrieves relevant context and invokes appropriate tools then adds result to the context
-    - Parsed answer is returned to the frontend.
+    - Parsed answer is returned to user

 ## Getting Started